Semaglutide vs liraglutide: How these medications work for weight loss

 While both drugs are used in obesity management to lower body weight and produce clinically relevant weight loss, there is a lot more to consider when deciding which treatment will benefit you long-term.

-• Semaglutide is designed to be a longer-acting drug, meaning you only have to administer the injection once per week to see the benefits of this weight management tool
+Semaglutide is designed to be a longer-acting drug, meaning you only have to administer the injection once per week to see the benefits of this weight management tool.
+For those taking Wegovy for weight loss, the recommended dose is typically 2.4mg in weekly injections.

 Both of these GLP-1 receptor drugs share similar side effects, most to do with gastrointestinal-related discomfort, which should decrease in severity over time.
 Semaglutide seems to have fewer side effects, which is largely because it's administered once per week versus daily [4].